nickvence/nickvence.github.io/pages/madness.rst

 The `SIAM publication`_ is a scholarly introduction to the mathematics of MADNESS that describes the distributed computing technologies it relies on and reviews some scientific applications.

-My `Physics Review A publication`_ solves the time-dependent Schrodinger equation in a stong laser field using MADNESS.
-It introduces MADNESS to the atomic physics community.
+My Physics Review A `publication`_ solves the time-dependent Schrodinger equation in a strong laser field using MADNESS.
+It provides an introduction to  MADNESS to the atomic physics community.

-Here is a brisk, 15-minute overview of MADNESS from its founder Robert Harrison.
+Here is a brief, 15-minute overview of MADNESS from its founder Robert Harrison.

 .. youtube:: dBwWjmf5Tic